 Remember, unless you’re comfortable with us doing so, last names, addresses, phone numbers, email addresses or any other identifiable information are never shared by our agency.
 However, given the nature of today’s open adoptions, we do ask that all our adoptive families be prepared for and comfortable with prospective birth parents knowing their last name.

-There are additional types of contact you may agree to, including visiting with the birth parents prior to the hospital stay and being open to annual (or more frequent) visits after placement.
-Many prospective adoptive parents who are open to this increased communication find themselves presented to more prospective birth parents and may be matched more quickly.
-When you choose to create a direct open adoption like this, your contact will not be mediated by our agency.
+There are additional types of contact you may agree to, including visiting with the prospective birth parents prior to the hospital stay and annual (or more frequent) visits after placement.
+Many prospective adoptive parents who are open to this increased communication find themselves presented to more prospective birth parents and may be chosen for an adoption opportunity more quickly.

-Remember that contact with the parents is in no way co-parenting.
+Remember that contact with the parents is in no way coparenting.
 Your child is 100 percent yours.
-Contact with the birth parents is one of the essential components of making sure everyone meets their goals in the adoption, and after placement everyone moves on from the adoption in a healthy way.
+Contact with the prospective birth parents is one of the essential components of making sure everyone meets their goals in the adoption and that after placement everyone moves forward in a healthy way.

-You likely have many more questions about contact with the birth parents and semi-open adoption.
+You likely have many more questions about building a relationship with prospective birth parents.
 Contact us today for free adoption information or call us at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.